HarshitaSinha09/Document-summary-assistant/README.md

 ## 🌟 Vision & Purpose

-Information overload from **research papers, scanned documents, and reports** often creates inefficiency.
+Managing long reports, scanned notes, and documents can be overwhelming.
+This application was built to **reduce reading time** by generating **clear, structured summaries** instantly.
+The focus was to combine **intelligent text processing** with a **delightful user experience**.
 This project was conceived as an **intelligent assistant** that automates:

 - Text extraction from complex file types
 - Semantic compression of content using AI
 - Instant generation of structured, length-customizable summaries